Lexicon121/Strix-Interceptor/README.md

 - Matrix motor configuration for improved stability and maneuverability
 - Open-source design and code

+## Required Parts

+There are some parts you need to get started with this project:

+1. Raspberry Pi or Nvidia Jetson Nano
+2. Pixhawk flight controller or modular flight controller preferably with an autopilot function
+3. HackRF one module or Hak5 WiFi pineapple
+4. A 3d printer would really help
+5. An FPV or modular drone platform especially one with a good payload capacity of 2KG

 ## Getting Started

 To get started with the Strix drone, follow these steps: